-Foreign Bribery Enforcement Actions by Country/International Organization 1977-2013 (N = 515)
+Foreign Bribery Enforcement Actions by Country/International Organization

+1977-2013 (N = 515)

 Twenty-six countries and three public international organizations (the United Nations, European Bank for Reconstruction and Development ("EBRD") and the World Bank) pursued 515 foreign bribery enforcement actions (which includes ongoing investigations) from 1977 through 2013.
 The US maintained the strongest enforcement record during this period, undertaking over 61% of all foreign bribery enforcement actions.
 The enactment of the FCPA in 1977 gave the US a considerable head start on foreign bribery enforcement compared to other countries.
-The US has accumulated nearly seven times as many foreign bribery enforcement action a single foreign bribery enforcement action in the 36-year period covered by the Global Enforcement Report.
+The US has accumulated nearly seven times as many foreign bribery enforcement actions as the country with the next highest total (the UK).
+Many countries have not pursued a single foreign bribery enforcement action in the 36-year period covered by the Global Enforcement Report.